kyunwang/performance-matters-server-side/README.md

 - Browserify - (with its plugins) - for our JS bundling
 - NPM scripts: for requiring JS modules client-side
 - CommonJS: to run our browserify who bundles our JS which uses CommonJS

-### Scripts

-These are the script I use a lot.

-#### npm start
-I used this one before using `Browserify`

-`"start": "nodemon server.js"`

-This runs the server through `nodemon` which will restart the server on file changes

-#### npm run watch
-`"watch": "watchify src/index.js --outfile dist/bundle.js & nodemon server.js"`

-Watchify will `watch` the given file and output the changes to `dist/bundle.js` on file changes.
-#### npm run build
-`"build": "browserify src/index.js > dist/bundle.js && uglifyjs dist/bundle.js --compress --output dist/bundle.js"`

-Same oll' but now we only `bundle` the JS and `uglify/minify` it without starting a server.

-#### npm run pull
-`"pull": "git fetch && git pull"`

-This guy checked on updated in `origin` and pulls changes from the `origin/<current-branch>`

 ## Optimalisation